mmu-webdesign/Level4-web-term-1/HTML/html01/01-introduction.md

 ## Before you start

-> Please watch the following short videos.
+> You are welcome to watch the following short videos.
 These will help you better understand the rest of this chapter.

 - LinkedIn Learning Video: [Jen Simmons -  [What is HTML](https://www.linkedin.com/learning/html-essential-training-4/what-is-html?u=36102708) 1m 34s